 The promotional industry keeps getting bigger, amassing over $26 billion in branded merchandise just last year.
 Despite its global reach and aggressive growth, it’s an industry that still manages to fly under the radar.
 Clearly there’s a market for personalized gifts and out-of-the-box brand experiences but consumers don’t know a lot about all of the effort that goes into them.
 That element of surprise and delight is exactly why we love our industry so much, and now it’s going through a really cool transformation—a green one.

 Sustainability is an increasingly critical environmental movement, especially among younger members of the workforce.
 A study by Nielsen found that 66% of consumers are willing to pay more for sustainable goods.
 This number is even higher for millennials, with 73% of respondents saying they would pay more for eco-friendly, sustainable goods.
+This is why it’s important to have strong sustainability initiatives in your workplace.

 So, what does “eco-friendly” really mean?
 Does it mean using recyclable materials?
 Does it mean using renewable materials?
 Does it mean ethical sourcing and production?
 Does it mean maintaining carbon neutrality?
 Organizations have been ‘going green’ for awhile now, but labeling something as eco-friendly without making a real behind-the-scenes effort doesn’t equate to being sustainable.
 It’s simply greenwashing.